safespace-bw/frontend/README.md

 Deployed @ https://safespace-frontend.netlify.com/

-* This project is for the front-end only, no landing page was created *
+* This project is for the front-end only, I did not create a landing page *

 # Safespace